bitwalker/distillery/docs/config/distillery.md

 end
 ```

-Please see the module docs for `Mix.Releases.Config` for specifics on the
+Please see the module docs for `Distillery.Releases.Config` for specifics on the
 `environment/2`, `release/2`, `set/1`, and other macros.

 ## Release settings